 I believed her.

-While someone who owns one might not think about it every day, and while anyone could take it for granted, I understood.
+Someone who owns one might not think about it every day.
+Anyone could take it for granted.
+But, I understood.
 My water pillow is awesome too.

 Water Pillows Aren’t Made For Travel